-In case you missed it, we recently joined an exciting webinar with ALA/Choice, The University of North Alabama Library and Springshare where we explored how to elevate library value and improve the patron experience at the point of need.
+In case you missed it, we joined an exciting webinar with ALA/Choice, The University of North Alabama Library and Springshare where we explored how to elevate library value and improve the patron experience at the point of need.

 We’re thrilled to present 5 insights from Derek Malone, University Librarian and Associate Professor at The University of North Alabama Library, regarding how Lean Library has amplified their library resources in patron workflows, and influenced their overall library strategy.

 1. Libraries need to increase awareness of their resources.

 The University of North Alabama are an expanding university with a lot of their growth being online.
 The university library felt a need to go further with their instruction and wanted to guide and assist their patrons beyond what they were doing in the classroom.
 Increasing the awareness around the resources the university library provides and what is available for students is crucial!

 2. Communicate with patrons at the point of need.

 The University of North Alabama Library has used Lean Library’s Assist messaging feature to communicate important messages to their students, for example, letting patrons know that they can access resources, such as their local newspaper, through the library.

 3. There’s multiple possibilities for discovery.